Flying Bird Object Detection Algorithm in Surveillance Video Based on Motion Information: The Proposed FBOD-BMI

-The input of the fine-detection model is the ASt-Cubes of the moving object extracted earlier.
-The coarse-detection model may detect multiple suspicious moving objects at one time, so there will be multiple ASt-Cubes, and the fine-detection model will detect each ASt-Cubes separately.
+The input of the fine-detection model is the ASt-Cubes of the flying bird object extracted earlier.
+The coarse-detection model may detect multiple suspicious flying bird objects at one time, so there will be multiple ASt-Cubes, and the fine-detection model will detect each ASt-Cubes separately.
 So it is possible to run a coarse-detection model once and a fine-detection model many times.
-Therefore, to balance the accuracy and speed, the way of aggregating the Spatio-temporal features of the moving object in the fine-inspection stage is used to merge the input of multiple consecutive frames.
+Therefore, to balance the accuracy and speed, the way of aggregating the Spatio-temporal features of the flying bird object in the fine-inspection stage is used to merge the input of multiple consecutive frames.
 At the same time, to reduce data redundancy, except for the middle frame, the rest of the frames are input in the form of a grayscale image single channel.
-Specifically, firstly, grayscale the screenshots of the ASt-Cubes of the moving object except for the middle screenshot,
+Specifically, firstly, grayscale the screenshots of the ASt-Cubes of the flying bird object except for the middle screenshot,

 where, $ \mathbb{F}_{\text{Gray}}\left ( \cdot \right )$ is a function that finds the grayscale of a color image.
 Then, the processed screenshots of the ASt-Cubes are Concatenate in the channel dimension as the input of the fine-detection stage,